-Evaluating the hips and lower body may yield further clues as to why your thumb and wrist hurts.
+Evaluating the hips and lower body may yield further clues as to why your thumb and wrist hurt.
 You may also have problems in the feet and knees and believe that these problems are unrelated, however, unless your healthcare practitioner evaluates you, not just your symptoms, you may never resolve the problem and it will worsen over time.

 Did your healthcare provider look at your wrist, or at you first?
-Did they evaluate your feet, hips and legs?
+Did they evaluate your feet, hips, and legs?
 One of the most common compensations seen are distortions of the pelvis causing similar problems in the upper body.
 Are you shaped like DNA like the picture to the right?
 It may explain why you hurt.

 Why see a chiropractor first?

 Chiropractors are trained to evaluate the body holistically.
 Poor motion patterns often result in pain.
 Many chiropractors are primary care generalists for the musculoskeletal system.
 A generalist approach if often more efficient and effective than using multiple specialists who look at the painful part such as an orthopedist.
-Chiropractors use manipulation of the spine and extremities, myofascial release treatment, exercises and other methods to resolve problems in the hand and wrist, while avoiding risky medications or surgeries.
+Chiropractors use manipulation of the spine and extremities, myofascial release treatment, exercises, and other methods to resolve problems in the hand and wrist while avoiding risky medications or surgeries.

-Newer evaluation methods such as treat – test – treat personalizes the care to what is uniquely causing your hand and wrist pain, since we are not all alike and neither is everyone’s pain.
+Newer evaluation methods such as treat – test – treat personalizes the care to what is uniquely causing your hand and wrist pain since we are not all alike and neither is everyone’s pain.
 The idea of pain management which is often done to burn or affect nerves, while the cause is not addressed can be risky and expensive.
 Effective and efficient care begins with a thorough evaluation.
 Personalizing the care makes it unique for you.